Areas of Expertise: Animal and environmental biology

 Ecology Across Borders: Joint Annual Meeting Ghent, Belgium, December 2017.

 Assessing the implications of shrubification for arctic ground squirrels at multiple scales.
 Rodens et Spatium Conference, Portugal, July 2014.

 Population, individual and behavioural approaches to understanding the implications of habitat change for arctic ground squirrels.
-International Mammalogical Congress, N. Ireland, Aug.
-2013.
+International Mammalogical Congress, Northern Ireland, August 2013.